Conjecture I for unirational algebraic groups over imperfect fields: Notation, overview of used notions

-{\bf Unirational groups.}
+In \cite[Def.~4.5.1]{GilleConjII}, Gille defines the notion of \emph{separable cohomological $l$-dimension}, but being of separable cohomological $l$-dimension at most $1$ and being of Serre $l$-dimension at most $1$ are equivalent by \cite[II.2.2, Cor.~2]{CohoGalois}.
+This enables us to cite the results of \cite{GilleConjII} with assumptions on Serre dimension being at most $1$.

-A finite type $K$-scheme $X$ is called \emph{($K$-)unirational} if there is a rational schematically dominant map $\mathbb{A}_K^n \dashrightarrow X$.
-This means that there exists a non-empty open subscheme $U \subset \mathbb{A}_K^n$ and a regular map $U \to X$ which doesn't factor through any proper closed subscheme of $X$.
-When $X$ is moreover irreducible, then $X$ is unirational if and only if there exists a non-empty open subscheme $U \subset \mathbb{A}_K^n$ and a regular map $U \to X$ whose image is topologically dense in $X$.
+\subsection{Unirational groups}

-If $G$ is an unirational algebraic $K$-group, then $G$ is a smooth connected linear algebraic group, as explained at the beginning of the proof of \cite[Thm.
-7.9]{rosengarten2024rigidityunirationalgroups}.
-This fact enables to conveniently say "unirational algebraic group" instead of "unirational smooth connected linear algebraic group".
+A finite type $K$-scheme $X$ is called \emph{($K$-)unirational} if there is a schematically dominant $K$-rational map $\mathbb{A}_K^n \dashrightarrow X$, that is, there exists a nonempty open subscheme $U \subset \mathbb{A}_K^n$ and a regular map $U \to X$ which does not factor through any proper closed subscheme of $X$.
+With this general definition of unirationality, if $G$ is a unirational algebraic $K$-group, then $G$ is smooth, connected, and linear, as explained at the beginning of the proof of \cite[Thm.~7.9]{rosengarten2024rigidityunirationalgroups}.
+This enables us to simply write ``unirational algebraic group'' instead of ``unirational smooth connected linear algebraic group''.
+By \cite[Thm.~1.6]{rosengarten2024rigidityunirationalgroups}, $K$-unirationality for algebraic $K$-groups can be checked over a separable extension.